harshithp24/CodSoft/README.md

-In this repository I've shared my CodSoft internship tasks.
+In this repository, I've shared my CodSoft internship tasks.

  Task 1: Designed a calculator with basic arithmetic operations.
 User is allowed to enter two numbers and choose an operation.
 Perform the calculation and display the result.